Felisa Rincón de Gautier: Later years

+Rincón opted not to run due to personal reasons, believing that San Juan needed a different administrator after a long term.
+Despite remaining relatively healthy late in her life, Rincón suffered several falls that resulted in fractures on both arms, a leg and a shoulder.
+In retirement, she harvested a variety of endemic or traditional fruit trees on her land.
 Upon retiring as mayor, Rincón de Gautier served as the American Goodwill Ambassador for four United States presidents.
 She served in Latin America, Asia, and Europe promoting friendship between those regions and the United States.

 Felisa Rincón de Gautier died due to a heart attack and a rumored stroke on in San Juan, on September 16, 1994 at the age of 97, and she was given the burial honors of a head of state.
 Dignitaries from all over the world attended her funeral service.
 She was buried at the Capital Municipal Cemetery in Río Piedras, Puerto Rico.

 Honors

 In both Puerto Rico and the United States, numerous public structures and avenues have been named in honor of Rincón de Gautier.
 There is a Felisa Rincón de Gautier Museum and a parking lot with the name of Doña Fela on Calle Recinto Sur in Old San Juan.
 In New York City, both the Felisa Rincón de Gautier Institute for Law & Public Policy in the Bronx and a public school (PS 376) in Brooklyn, New York, are named in her honor.

-On May 29, 2014, The Legislative Assembly of Puerto Rico honored 12 illustrious women — including Rincón de Gautier — with plaques in the "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
+On May 29, 2014, the Legislative Assembly of Puerto Rico honored 12 illustrious women — including Rincón de Gautier — with plaques in the "La Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
 According to the plaques the 12 women, who by virtue of their merits and legacies, stand out in the history of Puerto Rico.

 In 2019, Felisa Rincón de Gautier was highlighted by MSNBC for her outstanding political and humanitarian accomplishments as a notable American.
 Rincón was also leading the renovation of San Juan's Municipal Hospital Complex eventually becoming the First Hospital in Puerto Rico to get full accreditation from the American hospital Association in 1960.

 On March 14, 2019, The Puerto Rican Arts Alliance (PRAA) honored Felisa Rincón de Gautier with the Distinguished Woman award.

 Dona Felisa received recognition from multiple governments such as France (Medal of Joan of Arc), Spain (Gold Medal of Honor), and Ecuador (Gold Medal of Honor).

 Felisa Rincón de Gautier was also recognized as "Woman of the Americas" in 1954 by the Union of American women due to her contributions to American society.